 Well-known restaurateurs JP McMahon and Drigin Gaffey opened Aniar in 2011, and it soon became the most talked about restaurant in Galway.
 Meaning ‘from the West’, the philosophy emulated that of Copenhagen’s Noma, favouring local, seasonal, wild and foraged foods simply and elegantly prepared.
 Much of the menu is made up of wild ingredients.

-Dishes are described simply by ingredients, perhaps a summer starter of brown crab, apple, celery and hazelnut or hogget, pea & baby gem.
+Dishes are described simply by their primary ingredients, perhaps brown crab, apple, celery and hazelnut or hogget, pea & baby gem.
 Plates consist of three to four food items and the culinary traditions of salting, pickling and fermentation feature heavily.
-(The lengthy collection of local suppliers is listed on the end of the menu).
+(The lengthy collection of local suppliers is listed).
 With such fresh and natural ingredients it’s a joy to find them expertly handled and beautifully presented, with each flavour allowed to sing.
 Coffee is good and the accomplished petit fours finish a meal on a high note.